NI

 Region: National

-Small, round dumplings made from yuca (cassava) and cheese, served with a sweet syrup flavored with cinnamon and cloves.
+Small, round dumplings made from yuca (cassava) and cheese, served with sweet syrup flavored with cinnamon and cloves.
+All Saints Day and Christmas tradition.

 vegetarianContains: dairy